fundamelon/terminal-game-tutorial/README.md

 # quiz-game-tutorial
-step by step game things
+This is a tutorial on how to create a simple quiz game using C++ on Linux.
+It will guide you through several steps, each incrementally adding features.
+The goal is to demonstrate proper software design practices, as well as to create an entertaining and educational final product.

-## Part 1
+## Part 1: Starting out

-## Part 2
+## Part 2: Structure and the state machine

-## Part 3
+## Part 3: The quiz

 ## Part 4
-Under construction.
+Under construction

 ## Part 5
-Under construction.
+Under construction

 ## Part 6
-Under construction.
+Under construction